Because the statute database is maintained primarily for legislative drafting purposes,

 (B) The Department shall establish adjustments to

-the statewide-standardized amounts for each Critical Access Hospital, as designated by the Department of Public Health in accordance with 42 CFR 485, Subpart F. The EAPG standardized amounts are determined separately for each critical access hospital such that simulated EAPG payments using outpatient base period paid claim data plus payments under Section 5A-12.4 of this Code net of the associated tax costs are equal to the estimated costs of outpatient base period claims data with a rate year cost inflation factor applied.
+the statewide-standardized amounts for each Critical Access Hospital, as designated by the Department of Public Health in accordance with 42 CFR 485, Subpart F. For outpatient services provided on or before June 30, 2018, the EAPG standardized amounts are determined separately for each critical access hospital such that simulated EAPG payments using outpatient base period paid claim data plus payments under Section 5A-12.4 of this Code net of the associated tax costs are equal to the estimated costs of outpatient base period claims data with a rate year cost inflation factor applied.

 (3) In addition to the statewide-standardized

 (c) In consultation with the hospital community, the Department is authorized to replace 89 Ill.
-Admin.
+Adm.
 Code 152.150 as published in 38 Ill.
 Reg.
-4980 through 4986 within 12 months of the effective date of this amendatory Act of the 98th General Assembly.
-If the Department does not replace these rules within 12 months of the effective date of this amendatory Act of the 98th General Assembly, the rules in effect for 152.150 as published in 38 Ill.
+4980 through 4986 within 12 months of June 16, 2014 (the effective date of Public Act 98-651).
+If the Department does not replace these rules within 12 months of June 16, 2014 (the effective date of Public Act 98-651), the rules in effect for 152.150 as published in 38 Ill.
 Reg.
 4980 through 4986 shall remain in effect until modified by rule by the Department.
 Nothing in this subsection shall be construed to mandate that the Department file a replacement rule.